vuw-research-computing/raapoi-tools/docs/index.md

 _Access is via SSH_

 *  Hostname: raapoi.vuw.ac.nz
+*  IP Address: 130.195.19.14
 *  Port: 22
 *  Username: Your VUW username
 *  Password: Your VUW password

 *NOTE:* On-campus wired network connection or VPN.
-VPN is required if connecting from campus wifi or from off-campus
+VPN is required if connecting from campus wifi or from off-campus.
+Some users have had issues with using the hostname and instead need to use the IP address, eg `harrelwe@130.195.19.14`

 #### SSH Clients